-Briana Lyon is a multi-medium artist whose work lives at the nexus of environmental crisis and art practice.
-She is for the finest museums, the wildest habitats & truly extraordinary design.
+Briana Lyon is a multi-medium artist whose work lives at the nexus of environmental crisis and creative practice.
+She is for the finest museums, the wildest habitats & truly visionary design.

 Briana Lyon has studied at Art Center College of Design, Dodge School of Film and Media Arts at Chapman University, The University of British Columbia and Verge Permaculture Design Institute.
+Her writing has been featured in OneCoolWord Magazine, the Belkin Gallery Catalogues, the Canadian Undergraduate Physics Journal and the American Gem Screenwriters Competition.
 She currently resides in British Columbia with her daughter Matilija on 1.5 acres of pristine land.